-Grade reports are given to students and advisors at mid-term, at the end of each semester, and at the end of each summer module.
+Mid-term and final grade reports are available to students and advisors through the web portal.
 Students should check their grade reports carefully.
 If a student believes any part of the report is incorrect, the corrections must be taken care of within 3 months, unless subject to the Academic Appeals Procedure (see page 30).
 Only the end-of-semester grades are recorded on the permanent grade transcript.
-Semester grade reports will only be released to students who have regular admission status.
 The system of grading used is:

-Grade Points per hour 4
+Grade Points per hour

-rade - emile per me

 A (Superior) 4

 B (Above Average) 3

 C (Average) 2

 D (Below Average) 1

 F (Failure) 0

 P (Pass) 0

 NP (No Pass) 0

 I (Incomplete) 0

 W (Withdraw) 0

 AU(Audit) 0

 IP (In progress) 0

 NC (No credit) 0

-CR (Credit by exami nation) 0
+CR (Credit by examination) 0